 The dealer separates the 8's and then puts a second card on the first 8.
 You play this hand in the normal way until you either stand or get overbought.
 Then the dealer puts a second card on the second 8, and you play that hand as well.

 Hand signal: Point to the pair of cards with spread index and middle finger (upside down peace sign).

-If the dealer's face up card is an ace, you have the option to take out "insurance".
-This is essentially a bet that the dealer has a card of value 10 to complete a blackjack.
+If the dealer's face-up card is a Ace you have the option of taking out "insurance".
+This is essentially a bet that the dealer has a card with a value of 10 to complete a blackjack.

 Insurance can be purchased for half of the original bet.
 If the dealer has a blackjack, you get paid a profit on it at a ratio of 2:1.
 Since you lose the hand at the same time against a blackjack of the dealer, you make no loss through the insurance in this case.

 Many dealers advise players to take out insurance if the player himself has a blackjack.
-In this case, you get "even money" and only a single win, instead of a usual payout of 3:2 for a blackjack.
+In this case, you get "even money" and only a single win, instead of the usual Payout of 3:2 for a blackjack.

 However, beginners should remember: Never take out insurance!